tanex143/tmdb-movies/README.md

 # tmdb-movies

-# This project is made by ReactJS, Tailwindcss and Ant Design.
+# This project is made by ReactJS, Tailwindcss, Ant Design and Framer Motion for animation.

 - I created this project to practice my skills in reactjs and to familiarize with tailwindcss and antd.
 Also, to practice using Git.